 Includes the first two volumes of the series: Sargasso of Space and Plague Ship.
 Dane Thorson, aka "Viking," joins the Free Trader ship, the Solar Queen, and its crew.
 With Captain Jellico, apprentices Ali (Arabic?) and Rip (Black), and the rest of a diverse crew, they blast off for adventure to Limbo -- a Sargasso of space.
 Plague Ship continues the Solar Queen saga, taking the ship to a newly discovered planet, Sargol, and trade with the cat-like Salarki.
 But something goes terribly wrong and it's up to the apprentices to solve the mystery and save the Solar Queen and her crew.
 (RDJ)

 The third book in the Solar Queen series, Voodoo Planet is set on a planet settled by African settlers who escaped Earth on a spaceship stolen from their captors.
 The evolution of their African culture and the adaptations to a new planet as well as a mystery of magic wound through a science fiction tale is fascinating.
+Unfortunately, there are some stereotypical images of the noble savage with fearful reactions to what appears to be magic, so take it into account as you read the story.
 Voodoo Planet is bound with a second short novel, Star Hunter.
 (RDJ)